 A product can be found effective in its design or if the manufacturer fails to warn consumers of the product’s dangers.
 When such a defect is determined to have been the cause of a child’s choking injury then the manufacturer may be found liable for the injuries sustained by the child.
 It is also possible that the people involved in the product distribution may also be found liable in the product liability action for the injuries of the child.

 There have been many actions brought against toy manufacturers as well as manufacturers of products not intended for child’s use.
 An example of this is the manufacture of small button batteries.
 These batteries pose extreme and devastating hazards to children who may swallow or choke on such battery.
 The company may be liable if the packaging was defective and is found to have been inadequate to prevent young children from gaining access to the batteries.

-When you trust someone to take care of your child you are assuming that they will exercise reasonable care for the safety and well-being of your child while in their care.
-For example, if a daycare supervisor or other adult allows the child to gain access to toy other item that results in the choking entry for child they could be held liable for negligence because they were not supervising the child as closely as possible.
+When you trust someone to take care of your child you are assuming that they will exercise reasonable care for their safety and well-being while entrusted to their care.
+For example, if a daycare supervisor or other adult allows the child to gain access to toy other item that results in the choking entry for child they could be held liable for negligence because they were not supervising the child as closely as was necessary.